InstituteforDiseaseModeling/laser/docs/eula.rst

 =======================================================================

-As population models in LASER grow to very large sizes, it becomes computationally expensive to repeatedly run sophisticated initialization routines.
-In many cases—particularly during model calibration—it is far more efficient to initialize the population once, save it, and then reload the initialized state for subsequent runs.
+As the number agents in your LASER population model grows (e.g., 1e8), it can become computationally expensive and unnecessary to repeatedly run the same (sophisticated) initialization routine every sim.
+In many cases -— particularly during model calibration -— it is far more efficient to initialize the population once, save it, and then reload the initialized state for subsequent runs.

-This approach is especially useful when working with *lightweight agents* that are epidemiologically uninteresting—for example, agents who are already recovered or immune in a measles or polio model.
+This approach is especially useful when working with EULAs -- *E*pidemiologically *U*ninteresting *L*ight *A*gents.
+For example it can be a very powerful optimization to compress all the agents who are already (permanently) recovered or immune in a measles or polio model into a number/bucket.
 In such models, the majority of the initial population may be in the "Recovered" state, potentially comprising 90% or more of all agents.
-If you are simulating 100 million agents, storing all of them can result in excessive memory usage.
+If you are simulating 100 million agents, storing all of them can result in punitive memory usage.

 To address this, LASER supports a **squashing** process.
 Squashing involves *defragmenting the data frame* such that all epidemiologically active or "interesting" agents (e.g., Susceptible or Infectious) are moved to the beginning of the array or table, and less relevant agents (e.g., Recovered) are moved to the end.
+Though please note that you should never assume that the squashed agents are preserved.

-Following squashing:
+Some notes about squashing:

 - The population count is adjusted so that all `for` loops and step functions iterate **only over the active population**.